adouche/adouche.github.io/blog/9_Stalix1.md

 Figures on the size of the kernel [https://www.opennet.ru/opennews/art.shtml?num=57260](https://www.opennet.ru/opennews/art.shtml?num=57260).

-I roughly understand that Linux became ok somewhere around 2.6, 5 - 10 MLOC.
-If we take a normal language, we need to code somewhere 0.5 - 1 MLOC.<br>
+I roughly understand that Linux became normal around version 2.6, with 5-10 MLOC.
+If we use a proper language, we need to write somewhere between 0.5-1 MLOC.<br>
-In general, everything is predictable, and very sad.
+In general, everything is predictable and very sad.

-In the end, I decided that most of my problems can be solved by a normal Linux distribution, which I understand well, and can "bend" in the most appropriate way.<br>
+As a result, I decided that most of my problems could be solved by a normal Linux distribution that I understand well and can customize to fit my needs.

-For example, having created a demon, which smites all those nailed to the init orphan process, gradually and incrementally.<br>
+For example, I can create a daemon that kills all orphaned processes inherited by init gradually and incrementally.<br>
-For example, refusing dynamic linking and dll hell as a CLASS of problems.<br>
+Additionally, I can abandon dynamic linking and DLL hell as a class of problems.

-How to make it in the same Fedora - you can kill yourself.
+To implement these on the same Fedora - it’s easier to kill myself.

 About the overall complexity of the system, and how I'm trying to struggle with it - well, about this, in fact, there is my entire blog.